Dr Katherine Stevens, BSc, MSc (York), PhD (Sheffield)

 - Economic evaluation alongside clinical trials

-I am the lead academic for the Massive Open Online Course (MOOC) on Measuring and Valuing Health https://www.futurelearn.com/courses/valuing-health which has taught over 11,000 students to date.
+I remain as an educator for the Massive Open Online Course (MOOC) on Measuring and Valuing Health https://www.futurelearn.com/courses/valuing-health which has taught over 11,000 students to date.
 This is a free course open to anyone who wishes to learn about PROMS and QALYs.

 - The BRIGHT trial - : Brushing RemInder 4 Good oral HealTh: